Hadera–East railway station: History

 During the Sinai and Palestine Campaign of World War I, the Ottoman authorities in Palestine constructed the railway between the Jezreel Valley railway in Afula southwards via Jenin and Tulkarm to Lydda, where it connected to the Jaffa–Jerusalem railway and the Railway to Beersheba.
 The northwards extension from Tulkarm to Hadera allowed transporting timber from the forests around Hadera that was used as fuel and for infrastructure.
 The line was built as narrow gauge (1050 mm) like the rest of the Ottoman railways in the region, and was situated relatively inland to avoid the reach of naval guns from Royal Navy warships patrolling the Mediterranean coast.
-In the forests of Hadera, the Ottoman railway split into two branches, one ending about a mile south-west from Hadera, the other about 1½ miles north from Karkur; neither of these branches served any settlement, although they provided a link with the military bases that developed around Hadera.
+In the forests of Hadera, the Ottoman railway split into two branches, one ending about 1.6 km south-west from Hadera, the other about 2.5 km north from Karkur; neither of these branches served any settlement, although they provided a link with the military bases that developed around Hadera.